sannidhyaroy/SplitScale/README.md

     - For signed extension:
       1. Firefox (or other Gecko-based browsers):
           - Easiest and recommended way to install SplitScale addon is from the [AMO (addons.mozilla.org)](https://addons.mozilla.org/firefox/addon/splitscale).
-          - For manually installing a Firefox addon from a `.xpi` file, download the `.xpi` provided in the [Releases Page](https://github.com/sannidhyaroy/SplitScale/releases/latest).
+          - For manually installing a Firefox addon, download the `.crx` provided in the [Releases Page](https://github.com/sannidhyaroy/SplitScale/releases/latest) and navigate to `about:debugging > This Firefox > Load Temporary Add-on...` and select the `.crx` file.
       2. Chrome (or other Chromium-based browsers):
           - Download the `.crx` file provided in the [Releases Page](https://github.com/sannidhyaroy/SplitScale/releases/latest).
           - Navigate to `chrome://extensions` (other Chromium-based browsers will redirect to the appropriate url) and drag and drop the `.crx` file into the browser.
 If should ask you to confirm installing the extension.
     - For unpacked extension:
+      1. Firefox:
+          - Create a zip archive containing all the files in the `extension` directory.
+          - Navigate to `about:debugging > This Firefox > Load Temporary Add-on...` and select the `.zip` file.
-      1. Chrome:
+      2. Chrome:
           - Open you browser (based on Chromium), navigate to `chrome://extensions` (other Chromium-based browsers will redirect to the appropriate url).
           - Turn on `Developer Mode` toggle and click `Load Unpacked`.
           - Choose the `extensions` directory inside this repository.